hubleto/developer/v0/book/content/pages/advanced-development/core-architecture/user-management-and-authentication.md

 About Hubleto's default authentication provider

-By default, Hubleto project uses `\HubletoMain\Auth` class to provide user authentication.
+By default, Hubleto project uses `\Hubleto\Erp\Auth` class to provide user authentication.
 When accessing any resource via some URL (route or endpoint), Hubleto first checks whether user must be authenticated in order to access this resource.
 If yes, the authentication class checks for the authenticated user.
 If no user is authenticated, Hubleto automatically renders sign-in screen and after login redirects to the originally requested resource.

 ## User model